 2. Sub-Canopy/ Short Tree Layer

-Typically 10-30 feet high.
-The majority of fruit trees fall into this layer and in smaller food forests, this layer can also act as the canopy layer.
+This layer generally ranges from 10-30 feet.
+The majority of fruit trees fall into this category and in smaller food forests, they can also serve as the canopy layer. e.g. nutmeg, cacao, orange

 3. Shrub Layer